 Application Process: Finalists are nominated by their respective areas (voice, woodwind/brass/percussion, strings, and keyboard).

 - Fall semester, each area conducts their own nomination or preliminary round.

-- January 31 or February 1, 2023: finalists will have 1 hour to rehearse in the Great Hall
+- Monday, January 22, 2024: finalists will have time to rehearse in the Great Hall